thefalc/yankee-swap-simulator/README.md

-Where `NUM_OF_PLAYERS` is how many players are participating in the simulation, `NUM_OF_ITERATIONS` is how many times to run the simulation, `NUM_OF_STEALS` is the maximum times an item can be stolen, and `PLAYER_ONE_PLAYS_AGAIN` is true|false representing whether the first player gets to play again at the end of the game.
+Where `NUM_OF_PLAYERS` is how many players are participating in the simulation, `NUM_OF_ITERATIONS` is how many times to run the simulation, `NUM_OF_STEALS` is the maximum times an item can be stolen, and `PLAYER_ONE_PLAYS_AGAIN` is true|false representing whether the first player gets to play again at the end of the game